-- 1. (1) This Code applies to you as a member or co-opted member of Abberley Parish Council. - (2) You should read this Code together with the Ten Principles of Public Life which are set out in Appendix 1. - (3) It is your responsibility to comply with the provisions of this Code. - (4) In this Code-
+- 1. (1) This Code applies to you as a member or co-opted member of Abberley Parish Council ('the authority'). - (2) You should read this Code together with the Ten Principles of Public Life (also known as the Nolan Principles) set out at Appendix 1, and the Council's Member/Officer Relations Protocol as updated from time to time. - (3) It is your responsibility to comply with the provisions of this Code. - (4) In this Code:

-"meeting" means any meeting of
+"meeting" means any meeting of:

-- (a) the authority; - (b) any of the authority's committees, sub-committees, joint committees, joint sub-committees, or area committees; - (c) the executive (Cabinet) of the authority or its committees (Not applicable to Parish Councils or authorities not operating executive arrangements)
+- a) the authority; - b) any of the authority's committees, sub-committees, joint committees, joint sub-committees, or area committees; - c) the executive (Cabinet) of the authority or its committees; - d) an external body upon which the member sits as a representative of the authority

-"Monitoring Officer" means the Monitoring Officer for the principal Council which is Malvern Hills District Council;
+"Monitoring Officer" means the Monitoring Officer for the authority;